davidmeredith/devsGuidebook/devGuidebook.md

 - Supporters also argue that there is less uncertainty compared to throwing exceptions because it can be challenging to determine all the exception types that can be thrown by a deep call stack.
 Also recognise because unhandled unchecked exceptions do not create compilation errors, the compiler can't help you discover all of the different types of unchecked exception that could be thrown, unless you dig and read all the docs.
 - Another issue of a specific type of exception known as a 'checked' exception is that they prevent functional composition.
 This is because the compiler forces you to handle checked exceptions wherever they can be thrown, but they are not considered as part of a function's return signature and type system.
 Instead, exceptions invoke orthogonal flows that 'break out' of your regular functional flow.
 Checked exceptions therefore breaks 'referential transparency' (see discussion below on Error Monads such as `Either` & `Validated`).
 Checked exceptions are generally not recommended these days, except for certain special use-cases where they still have their supporters.

-_**Proponents of exceptions:**_
+_**Proponents of exceptions:**

 - Fans of exceptions argue that by forcing you to interleave error checking at function call sites throughout your code obscures the code's happy path and readability.
 - Exception fans also argue that exceptions centralise your error handling code which gives a clean separation of concerns.
 - For low-level code, exceptions are largely considered an effective strategy for surfacing underlying issues such as low level operating system issues which may be mistakenly obscured by the errors-as-values pattern (although the same could be said by mindlessly catching all exceptions).
 - When used correctly and with discipline, exceptions can also be more performant than pervasive and interleaved error-value checking.
 This is because languages like C++ and Java have 'zero cost exception handling.'
 I think this is a misleading term, what it actually means is 'zero cost to the happy path code provided no exceptions are thrown.'
 Assuming no exceptions are thrown, quite simply, there is less for your code to do as there are no interleaved conditional error checks.
 While any performance hit from interleaved result checking is likely to be marginal for the majority of use-cases, it may become more pronounced in deeply nested code or tight compute loops.
 However, this can be mitigated with good code structuring by moving error checks out of and before any performance critical-sections.

-A key difference between `try/catch` and `panic/recover` is the resulting control flow following their triggering.
+A key difference between `try/catch` and `panic/recover` is the resulting control flow following their activation.
 In a try/catch, unless you re-throw, code coming after the catch/finally block will still execute.
 This does not happen with panic/recover - a function that is aborted begins to unwind the stack, running deferred blocks/functions as it encounters them (in Go, this is the only place recover takes affect, although use of recover is not widespread in Go and panic is typically used to end the program).
 Thus, panic/recover is very different to try/catch stemming out of the fact that it is built around deferred logic as a recovery mechanism (e.g. Go & Zig).

 Whether to use exceptions has profound implications on your API design and performance, be aware of the issues highlighted above.
 Some modern languages, e.g. Mojo, go as far as trying to address any choice for you by compiling exception handling code under-the-hood to use errors-as-values.
 I think the aim is to allow you cleanly separate the happy path from exception handling code (clean separate of concerns) while allowing you to retain the performance of error-as-values should an exception be thrown.
 At the time of writing, it is too early to tell if this is a successful strategy.